-What is The Process of ETL Testing and Its Typesweb admin
+What is The Process of ETL Testing and Its TypesVishnu Yash Tripathi

 What Is ETL?

 ETL stands for Extract Transform and Load.
 ETL is a process in which data transfer takes place in multiple stages.
-Data transfer starts from the legacy source to the staging server, from staging to a data warehouse, and finally from a data warehouse to data marts and then load the data from data mart into cubes of browsing.
+Data transfer starts from the legacy source to the staging server, from staging to a data warehouse, and finally from a data warehouse to data marts, and then loads the data from the data mart into cubes of browsing.

 What Is a Data Warehouse?

 Data warehousing is a technique of managing data after collecting it from various sources to provide meaningful business understanding.
 It allows the planned use of data by combining technologies and components.

 The data warehouse is the electronic storage of a huge amount of information through business.
 It is designed for query and analysis instead of transaction processing.
 It is a process of transforming data into information and making it available to users in an appropriate manner to make a difference.

 If we want to create a data warehouse that combines data from different sources, we will need a way to get that data into the warehouse.
 Each step in the ETL process is highly vulnerable and subject to errors or loss of data or erroneous transfer of data.
 This is the main reason to involve the concept of testing in the ETL cycles.